gregory-halverson/ECOv003-L3T-L4T-JET/README.md

 ## 3. Theory

 The JPL evapotranspiration (JET) data ensemble provides a robust estimation of ET from multiple ET models.
-The ET ensemble incorporates ET data from four algorithms: Priestley Taylor-Jet Propulsion Laboratory model with soil moisture (PT-JPL-SM), the Penman Monteith MODIS Global Evapotranspiration Model (MOD16), Soil Temperature Initiated Closure (STIC) model, and the Breathing Earth System Simulator (BESS) model.
+The ET ensemble incorporates ET data from four algorithms: Priestley Taylor-Jet Propulsion Laboratory model with soil moisture (PT-JPL-SM), the Penman Monteith-Jet Propulsion Laboratory model (PM-JPL), Surface Temperature Initiated Closure-Jet Propulsion Laboratory model (STIC-JPL), and the Breathing Earth System Simulator-Jet Propulsion Laboratory model (BESS-JPL).
 We present descriptions of these models here, inherited from the ECOSTRESS mission, as candidates for ECOSTRESS L3 evapotranspiration processing.

 ## 4. Cal/Val